Room for Dying FAQ

 FAQ

-What is a Death Café?
+What is Death Café?

-A Death Café is a facilitated group conversation where people gather to talk openly about death and mortality.
+Death Café is a facilitated group conversation where people gather to talk openly about death and mortality.
 There is no agenda, no therapy, and no belief system being promoted.

 The purpose is to create a respectful, confidential space for honest conversation, listening, and reflection.
 Death Cafés are discussion-based and community-centered, not instructional.

 Death Cafés are for anyone curious about death, dying, or how awareness of mortality shapes the way we live.
+People attend for many reasons: loss, caregiving, philosophical interest, personal reflection, or simply a desire to speak about death in a more open and human way.

 What is The Obituary?